It’s a stressful and irritating time for so many people — when others can simply enjoy being outside in good weather with no symptoms at all.

 What about hay fever from flower pollen?

-Flowers tend to be bee (or other pollinating insect) pollinated plants.
+Flowers tend to be bee (or other pollinating insects) pollinated plants.
 This means that they have brightly coloured, sweet smelling petals that attract bees, that then transfer flower pollen as they visit the next flower.

 This means that flower pollen doesn’t need to be as light and dusty as that of trees, grasses and weeds that are wind pollinated.
 Flower pollen tends to be larger, heavier and sticky.
 Flowers don’t need to send their pollen out on the wind, meaning that it therefore doesn’t hang around in the air.